garlab/kifu-android/README.md

 ## appbar and preferences

-- add a margin between board and appbar
+- add a margin between board and appbar or enlarge goban
 - reduce size and add margin around stone in appbar
+- add preferences to appbar
-- add game option to appbar
+- add save game to menu
+- Move preference fragment to BaseActivity
+- Use of @PreferenceScreen

 ## MainActivity

-- display recents games
+- display recents games (cards)
 - open button
 - new game button